stw-on/craft-extended-search/README.md

 # Expanded Search plugin for Craft CMS 3.x

-Ported https://github.com/composedcreative/craft-expandedsearch from Craft 2 to Craft 3.
+This repository is a fork of https://github.com/mustasj-as/expanded-search, which is https://github.com/composedcreative/craft-expandedsearch ported from Craft 2 to Craft 3.
-Is is an expansion of Crafts search, which gives you a context for search hits.
+It is an expansion of Crafts search, which gives you a context for search hits.

 ![Screenshot](resources/img/plugin-logo.png)